num-gssi/num-gssi.github.io/docs/people.md

 <img class="people_photo" src="
 https://www.gssi.it/media/k2/items/cache/f00454cdb30717873333977da5f5d14e_XL.jpg"/>

-Bernardo Collufio is a PhD student with PNRR fellowship in the “Mathematics in Natural, Social and Life Sciences” curriculum at the GSSI.
-He obtained a Bachelor’s degree in Mathematics at University of Messina and a Master’s degree in Applied Mathematics at University of Pavia, where he specialized in Mathematical Physics.
-The topic of his Master thesis was about the formulation, mathematical study and simulation of a kinetic model that could describe first ionization's processes of monatomic rarefied gases confined in reflective and bounded containers.
-His main interests concern the mathematical methods and models used for describe plasmas and interacting particles systems.
+Bernardo Collufio is a PhD student with PNRR fellowship in “Mathematics in Natural, Social and Life Sciences” curriculum at GSSI.
+He obtained his Bachelor’s degree in Mathematics at University of Messina and Master’s degree in Applied Mathematics at University of Pavia, with a thesis entitled "Mathematical and numerical study of first ionization phenomena for atomic hydrogen in an extended phase space".
+His main interests concern the study of numerical schemes for solving kinetic PDEs arising in many physical processes in the context of Gas Dynamics, Fluid Dynamics and Plasma Physics, with a particular focus on high accuracy, asymptotic preserving property and preservation of conserved quantities.

 ### Dayana Savostianova